hatdeck/azvaccines/README.md

     If you make changes to the script itself (`vaccine_download`), they will go into effect as soon as they are saved and the script is run.
 You do not need to reload the launch agent for changes to the script only.
+    6. Kickstarting the launch agent.
+If the launch agent has started, but the script does not appear to be making progress, try kickstarting it.
+You can identify this state by running `egrep <category> <(launchctl list)` while viewing the log.
+The first column in the output is either `-` or a PID, an integer such as 22183.
+If no PID is displayed, the launch agent isn't running.
+If you want it to run, you can run it manually as described in 4.1.
+    If a PID is displayed, it means the launch agent is currently running.
+If you expect output in the log, `AZvaccine_download.log`, but none is present, kickstart the launch agent with the following:
+    `launchctl kickstart -k gui/$UID/<category>.vaccine_download`